 - 1.8% growth

 - $22,971 per capita

 - FDI Inflow:

-The top individual income tax rate remains 40 percent, and the top corporate tax rate is 20 percent.
+The top individual income tax rate remains 40 percent, but the top corporate tax rate has been increased from 20 percent to 22.5 percent.
 Other taxes include a value-added tax and a property tax.
-The total tax burden is equivalent to 18.8 percent of domestic income.
-Government expenditures equal 23.6 percent of total domestic output, and public debt amounts to less than 15 percent of gross domestic product.
+The overall tax burden equals 20.2 percent of GDP.
+Government spending amounts to 23.7 percent of total domestic output.
+Public spending has yielded small deficits, and public debt remains under control.

 The overall business regulatory framework remains competitive.
 The labor market is dynamic, although minimum wage increases have exceeded overall productivity growth in recent years.
 Numerous non-conventional renewable energy projects are under construction to diversify sources of generation in a power sector that is nearly 100 percent privately owned and operated.
 The government continues to resist pressure to subsidize electricity.

 Chile’s average tariff rate is 1.8 percent.
 Most imports enter duty-free, and trade barriers have been reduced through the Pacific Alliance trade agreement with Colombia, Costa Rica, Mexico, and Peru.
 Foreign investment in some sectors of the economy can be screened by the government.
 With the well-capitalized and stable banking sector offering a wider range of services, the financial system remains one of the region’s most competitive.